zcash/zips/draft-zip.md

 ## Transaction fee routing requirements

 - For each transaction, 60% of the total fee MUST be paid to the ZSF
-- Any fractions are rounded in favour of the miner _TODO ZIP owners: decide if you want rounding to favour the ZSF here_
+- Any fractions are rounded in favour of the miner

 ### Consensus Rule Changes